Traditional Building Skills

 Promoting a skilled and qualified workforce

-Historic England are working with the partners on a range of measures to support traditional building skills including promoting demand for, and uptake of, the Heritage Skills Construction Skills Certification Scheme (CSCS) Card.
+Historic England are working with partners on a range of measures to support traditional building skills including promoting demand for, and uptake of, the Construction Skills Certification Scheme (CSCS) card for heritage skills.

 The card demonstrates that the holder has the right skills to work on historic and traditional buildings.